-My name is Shany Azoulay and this summer I am travelling around Eastern Europe for the Dutch Jewish Humanitarian Fund (JHF).
-On my trip I will visit projects for the JHF and will be meeting people who can tell me about the Jewish communities in their cities.
-I will travel to: Belgrade, Riga, Tartu, Budapest, Krakow, Prague, Kiev and Odessa.
+My name is Shany Azoulay and this summer I am traveling around Eastern Europe for the Dutch Jewish Humanitarian Fund (JHF).
+On my trip, I will visit projects for the JHF and will be meeting people who can tell me about the Jewish communities in their cities.
+I will travel to Belgrade, Riga, Tartu, Budapest, Krakow, Prague, Kiev and Odessa.

 View my video log below, or read my travel log.

 While I was in Belgrade, I have spent most of my time with the organization Haver Serbia.
 Haver Serbia is a Jewish organization that educates people about Judaism, to Jews and non-Jews.
 Through education, they try to reach all the different kind of Jewish communities in Serbia.

 Haver Serbia organizes a wide range of events for different ages.
 When I was there I joined the Midrasha, an event for students and elderly.
 They organize it in cooperation with the Jewish community of Belgrade and the synagogue of Belgrade.
 The events are (almost) every month and are two days in a row.
 The topic of the Midrasha is always related to Judaism and they try to approach the topics each time from a different perspective.
 The aim of the course is not only to teach and learn people about Judaism but also to reach the Jewish society, in order to create a coherent society.

 The first night I was in Belgrade, I was part of a Midrasha about Kashrut.
 Approximately thirty people were sitting in front of a rabbi in the Synagogue of Belgrade who explained about when products are Kosher.
 A lot of the people didn’t know much about it and were listening attentively.
 They asked questions and wanted to know where they can buy kosher products.